talManan/Predicting-next-word-LSTM-and-GRU-Project-/README.md

 # Predicting-next-word-LSTM-and-GRU-Project-

-PROJECT OVERVIEW

-This project focuses on building an end-to-end Natural Language Processing (NLP) system that predicts the next word in a given text sequence using Recurrent Neural Networks (RNNs).
-The models used are LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit), which are well-suited for sequential and language-based tasks.

-The project demonstrates the complete workflow: problem understanding, data preprocessing, model training, prediction, and web app deployment.

-PROBLEM STATEMENT

-Given a sequence of words, the goal is to predict the most likely next word based on learned patterns from text data.

-Example:
-Input : "machine learning is"
-Output : "powerful"

-MODELS USED

-LSTM (Long Short-Term Memory)

-Handles long-term dependencies

-Solves vanishing gradient problem

-Suitable for text and sequence data

-GRU (Gated Recurrent Unit)

-Lightweight alternative to LSTM

-Faster training

-Comparable performance for sequence tasks

-PROJECT STRUCTURE

-next-word-prediction/
-│
-├── data/
-│ └── corpus.txt
-│
-├── notebooks/
-│ ├── data_preprocessing.ipynb
-│ ├── lstm_model_training.ipynb
-│ └── gru_model_training.ipynb
-│
-├── models/
-│ ├── lstm_model.h5
-│ └── gru_model.h5
-│
-├── app.py
-├── requirements.txt
-└── README.txt

-DATA COLLECTION AND PREPROCESSING

-Text data is collected from a corpus file

-All text is converted to lowercase

-Tokenization is performed using a tokenizer

-Input sequences are generated using n-grams

-Padding is applied to ensure equal sequence length

-Output labels are one-hot encoded

-MODEL TRAINING

-LSTM Model:

-Embedding Layer

-LSTM Layer

-Dense Output Layer with Softmax

-Loss Function: Categorical Crossentropy

-Optimizer: Adam

-GRU Model:

-Embedding Layer

-GRU Layer

-Dense Output Layer with Softmax

-Loss Function: Categorical Crossentropy

-Optimizer: Adam

-PREDICTION WORKFLOW

-User provides an input text sequence

-Text is tokenized and padded

-Model predicts probability distribution of next words

-Word with highest probability is selected

-Predicted word is appended to input sequence

-WEB APPLICATION

-Built using Streamlit

-User enters a text sentence

-Model predicts the next word in real-time

-Supports both LSTM and GRU models

-HOW TO RUN THE PROJECT

-Clone the repository

-Install dependencies using:
+# Next Word Prediction using LSTM & GRU

+An end-to-end Deep Learning project that predicts the **next word in a sentence** using **LSTM and GRU neural networks**, with a real-time **Streamlit web app**.

+---

+##  Project Overview

+This project demonstrates how Recurrent Neural Networks can be used for Natural Language Processing tasks like next-word prediction.

+The complete pipeline includes:
+- Data preprocessing
+- Model training (LSTM & GRU)
+- Prediction logic
+- Web app deployment using Streamlit

+---

+##  Problem Statement

+Given a sequence of words, predict the most likely next word.

+**Example:**
+Input : deep learning is
+Output : powerful

+---

+##  Models Used

+- **LSTM (Long Short-Term Memory)**
+- **GRU (Gated Recurrent Unit)**

+Both models handle sequential data and long-term dependencies effectively.

+---

+##  Web Application

+- Built using **Streamlit**
+- User enters a text sentence
+- Model predicts the next word in real-time
+- Supports both **LSTM** and **GRU** models

+---

+##  How to Run the Project

+1. Clone the repository
+git clone <repository-url>
+cd next-word-prediction

+2. Install dependencies
 pip install -r requirements.txt

-Run the Streamlit app:
+3. Run the Streamlit app
 streamlit run app.py

-Enter a sentence and get next-word predictions
+4. Enter a sentence and get next-word predictions

-LIBRARIES USED
+---

+##  Libraries Used

-Python
+- Python

-NumPy
+- NumPy

-Pandas
+- Pandas

-TensorFlow / Keras
+- TensorFlow / Keras

-Streamlit
+- Streamlit

-Scikit-learn
+- Scikit-learn

-APPLICATIONS

-Text auto-completion

-Chatbots

-Language modeling

-Search engines

-AI writing assistants

-FUTURE IMPROVEMENTS
+---

+##  Future Improvements

-Use larger datasets
+- Train on larger datasets

-Add Beam Search for better predictions
+- Add beam search for better predictions

-Train Transformer-based models
+- Implement Transformer-based models

-Improve UI and model selection
+- Improve UI and model selection

-Add multi-word prediction
+---